Local Walking Routes in Edinburgh Near Drummohr

 - Head 5 minutes down the road left from the campsite entrance to the shores of the Firth of Forth to walk along the John Muir Way, 2 miles West past Musselburgh Links or 1.5 miles East to visit the Murals Trail or Happy Trails at Prestonpans.

-- Walk around Levenhall Links, 5 minutes from the site entrance, perfect for an evening stroll, especially on a gorgeous summer evening as the sun is setting over the sea.
+- Walk around Levenhall Links Nature Reserve, 5 minutes from the site entrance, perfect for an evening stroll, especially on a gorgeous summer evening as the sun is setting over the sea.
 The lagoons (which were built in the early 1960s) are a great spot for birdwatching.
 There’s even a bird hide on the reserve if you fancy settling in for an evening of spotting the local wildlife.

 - The River Esk Walkway from Musselburgh is a lovely stroll although dogs must be kept on a lead.
 The Plaque Trail points you to find various plaques along the route depicting local characters or historical events.